Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 Tim Burton's 1988 beloved cult classic film Beetlejuice stars Michael Keaton as the devious titular character.
 Since its release, the film has become a fan-favorite for Halloween.
 With an impressive cast including Winona Ryder, Alec Baldwin, and Geena Davis, Beetlejuice became a critical and box office success.
 Let's take a look at 24 kooky facts about the film.

 1. Tim Burton originally wanted Sammy Davis Jr. for the titular role of Betelguese.
 Producer David Geffen was the one who suggested Michael Keaton for the now-iconic role.

-2. Beetlejuice doesn't actually appear until twenty-five minutes into the film and actually appears in less than twenty percent of the film in its entirety, 17.5 minutes.
-Michael Keaton only spent two weeks filming.
+2. Beetlejuice doesn't actually appear until 25 minutes into the film and actually appears in less than 20 percent of the film in its entirety, 17.5 minutes.
+Keaton only spent two weeks filming.

 3. Catherine O'Hara was not the original choice to play Delia Deetz, the matron of the living family.
 The role was supposed to go to Angelica Huston, who ultimately had to bow out due to illness.